amod26/Visualization-in-Python/README.md

 # 5. Plotly-Express
 - Plotly Express is a new high-level Python visualization library: it’s wrapper for Plotly.py that exposes a simple syntax for complex charts.
 Inspired by Seaborn and ggplot2, it was specifically designed to have a terse, consistent and easy-to-learn API: with just a single import, you can make richly interactive plots in just a single function call, including faceting, maps, animations, and trendlines.

+# 6. Turtle
+- Turtle graphics is a popular way for introducing programming to kids.
+It was part of the original Logo programming language developed by Wally Feurzig and Seymour Papert in 1966.

+- Imagine a robotic turtle starting at (0, 0) in the x-y plane.
+After an import turtle, give it the command turtle.forward(15), and it moves (on-screen!)
+15 pixels in the direction it is facing, drawing a line as it moves.
+Give it the command turtle.right(25), and it rotates in-place 25 degrees clockwise.

+#import turtle